Featured Post

 The hottest new challah is the Star of David challah!

-Challahs shaped to resemble the iconic Star of David have been taking social media by storm as of late, as part of a general trend of Jews showing unity and pride in the face of rising antisemitism and the war in Israel.
+Challahs shaped to resemble the iconic Star of David have been gaining popularity over the past year and half as part of a general trend of Jews showing unity and pride in the face of rising antisemitism and the war in Israel.

 And it's actually easier than it looks!
 Follow this recipe to make your own star-shaped challah, and you'll have the most special and unique bread to make your shabbat extra meaningful.